ntlam20/daily-quotes/README.md

 # Today's Quote

-💬 *Every day may not be good, but there's something good in every day.*
+💬 *Only when you can be extremely pliable and soft can you be extremely hard and strong.*

-— **Unknown**
+— **Zen Proverb**

-Updated at: 2025-12-28T01:15:55Z
+Updated at: 2025-12-29T01:13:26Z